 A. The Boy Scout Handbook, Bear Handbook, and Webelos Handbook contain the program for the safe and responsible use of knives.
 The BSA believes choosing the right equipment for the job at hand is the best answer to the question of what specific knife should be used.
 We are aware that many councils or camps may have limits on the type or style of knife that should be used.
 The BSA neither encourages nor bans fixed-blade knives nor do we set a limit on blade length.
 Additional information is found in the Guide to Safe Scouting.

-A. Please review the Spring 2011 training update archive for a full listing.
-Below is a shortened listing:
+A. Below is a shortened listing:

 Youth Protection—every two years